Mujjabi/DevOps/Disaster_Recovery/DR.md

 ### AWS CLI
 The AWS Command Line Interface (AWS CLI) is a powerful and versatile tool that allows users to interact with various AWS services, including Amazon S3 (Simple Storage Service).

+## Backup retention
+- keep the backup for a certain period of time